aoriens/news-service/README.md

 - `created_at` - the time the user was created.
 A [UTCTime](#UTCTime), required.
 - `is_admin` - whether the user have administrator permissions.
 A boolean, required.
 - `secret_token` - the authentication token.
-A string, required.
+The field is only output when creating a user, otherwise it is missing.
+A string, optional.